ezsystems/commerce-documentation/docs/guide/customers/managing_delivery_addresses.md

 Complete data must be sent (changed and unchanged fields) to change the address, together with the Key value of the last read data.
 The Key is a consistency check for the update.
-If the data in NAV changed since it was fetched the last time, the Keys of the update request and in NAV would mismatch and the request fails.
+If the data in NAV changed since it was fetched the last time, the Key of the update request does not match the Key in NAV and the request fails.
-In that case, the data must be fetched again and the current changes must be merged into the new data from NAV.
+In that case, the data must be fetched again and current changes must be merged into the new data from NAV.
-This might need user interaction (several HTTP requests).
+Fetching data might require user interaction (several HTTP requests).
 After that, the merged data must be sent again in an update request with the new Key.

 ``` php